-All Victorians must wear a face mask when leaving home unless you have a lawful reason for not doing so.
+All Victorians must wear a face mask indoors or when you can't distance outdoors, unless you have a lawful reason for not doing so.

 Wearing a face mask helps keep you and others safe.
 Coronavirus (COVID-19) is spread from close contact with a person with coronavirus (COVID-19).
 Face masks help stop droplets spreading when someone speaks, laughs, coughs, or sneezes, including someone who has coronavirus (COVID-19) but feels well.

 The best way to protect other people against coronavirus (COVID-19) is keeping 1.5 metres apart, wash your hands often, and cough or sneeze into your elbow or tissue.
 Face coverings add an additional protective physical barrier to protect you and your loved ones.